tmhglnd/mercury-docs/docs/about/features.md

 # 🎮 Quick Features Overview

 Below is a brief overview of several things you can do with Mercury.
-But this is of course just scratching the surface!
+But this is just scratching the surface!

 ---